 Equipment maintenance and repair costs including the costs of routine overhauls, dry-dockings and inspections performed on vessels and equipment are charged to operating expense as incurred.
 Expenditures that extend the useful life or improve the marketing and commercial characteristics of equipment as well as major renewals and improvements to other properties are capitalized.

-As of September 30, 2019, the Company had construction in progress of $20.9 million that primarily consisted of the construction of and upgrades to inland river towboats and other Inland Services equipment, and is included in historical cost in the accompanying condensed consolidated balance sheets.
+As of June 30, 2020, the Company had construction in progress of $16.4 million that primarily consisted of the construction of harbor tugs, an inland river towboat and other machinery and equipment and is included in historical cost in the accompanying condensed consolidated balance sheets.
 Certain interest costs incurred during the construction of equipment are capitalized as part of the assets’ carrying values and are amortized over such assets’ estimated useful lives.
-During the nine months ended September 30, 2019, capitalized interest totaled $0.1 million.
+During the six months ended June 30, 2020, capitalized interest totaled $0.1 million.

 Deferred Gains.
-The Company has sold certain equipment to its 50% or less owned companies, entered into vessel sale-leaseback transactions with finance companies, and provided seller financing on sales of its equipment to third parties and its 50% or less owned companies.
+The Company has sold certain equipment to its 50% or less owned companies, entered into vessel sale-leaseback transactions with finance companies and provided seller financing on sales of its equipment to third parties and its 50% or less owned companies.
 A portion of the gains realized from these transactions were deferred and recorded in deferred gains and other liabilities in the accompanying condensed consolidated balance sheets.
-Deferred gain activity related to these transactions for the nine months ended September 30 was as follows (in thousands):
+Deferred gain activity related to these transactions for the six months ended June 30 was as follows (in thousands):

 (1)On January 1, 2019, the Company adopted Topic 842 and reduced deferred gains associated with sale-leaseback transactions through a beginning period retained earnings adjustment.